ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Description:** Verify that the Last Name field has a character limit or handles very long input appropriately

 **Preconditions:**
-- User has navigated to https://demoqa.com/automation-practice-form
+- User has navigated to the practice formm
 - All other required fields filled with valid defaults

 **Test Data:** Last Name: 256 characters: "B" repeated 256 times